-The tax savings are real — but conditional
+The financial case is real — but conditional

 What you gain